ramblingsofadev/docs/dependency-injection.md

     $binder->bind($container);
 }

+// Dispatch your binders (see below)...

 // Your app is all set
 ```

 Although this is simple, it's probably a little heavy-handed to register all your bindings for each request when only a few will be needed to handle a request.
-The [next section](#lazy-dispatching) will go into more details on how to handle this more optimally.
+The [next section](#dispatching-binders) will go into more details on how to handle this more optimally.

-<h3 id="lazy-dispatching">Lazy Dispatching</h3>
+<h3 id="dispatching-binders">Dispatching Binders</h3>

+If you're using the <a href="https://github.com/aphiria/app/issues" target="_blank">skeleton app</a>, your binders will automatically be dispatched, and you can skip the rest of this section.
+Otherwise, you'll have to manually dispatch your binders.
 Rather than having to dispatch _every_ binder on every request, you can use `LazyBinderDispatcher` to lazily dispatch them, eg only when they're actually needed.
 At a high level, it looks inside your binders to determine what each of them bind and resolve.
 It then binds factories to lazily invoke `bind()` only when the binding's interface is resolved.
 This is all done for you - you don't have to list out a binder's bindings to get this lazy dispatching like other frameworks have you do.

 Let's build on the `UserBinder` from the [previous example](#binders) and set up our app to lazily dispatch it: